 I could not see anything else that I could do to ease symptoms that were becoming increasingly more debilitating.

 I have not given up any of my self-care pursuits.
-I do not see my anti-depressants as the ‘fixer’ and I will not be on them forever.
+I do not see medication as the ‘fixer’ and I will not be on them forever.
 I know that tablets are not for everyone - and I truly respect each person’s views about what is best for them.
-I do believe there is some truth to the detrimental aspects of taking anti-depressants - and that this needs to be weighed carefully with the benefits.
+I do believe there is some truth to the detrimental aspects of taking medication - and that this needs to be weighed carefully with the benefits.

 However, combined with my self-care practices, anti-depressants help me to live a life that is full and rich and mostly happy.
 And for now I am calm, centred and at peace.